Stewart Stevenson

-James Alexander Stewart Stevenson (Gaelic: Seamus Alasdair Stiùbhart MacSteafain; born 15 October 1946) is a Scottish politician who served as Minister for Transport, Infrastructure and Climate Change from 2007 to 2010 and Minister for Environment and Climate Change from 2011 to 2012.
+James Alexander Stewart Stevenson (Gaelic: Seamus Alasdair Stiùbhart MacSteafain; born 15 October 1946) is a Scottish former politician who served as Minister for Transport, Infrastructure and Climate Change from 2007 to 2010 and Minister for Environment and Climate Change from 2011 to 2012.
 A member of the Scottish National Party (SNP), he was Member of the Scottish Parliament (MSP) for Banffshire and Buchan Coast, formerly Banff and Buchan, from 2001 to 2021.

 Early life

 Stevenson was born in Edinburgh.
 His father James Stevenson was a doctor and his mother Helen MacGregor was a teacher.
 He was brought up in Cupar, Fife.
 He was educated at Bell Baxter High School then studied mathematics at the University of Aberdeen.
 He worked in information technology with the Bank of Scotland for 30 years, retiring in 1999 as Director of Technology Innovation.

 Political career

 In Opposition

 Stevenson joined the Scottish National Party (SNP) in 1961.
 He stood as an SNP candidate in the Linlithgow constituency in the 1999 Scottish General election but was unsuccessful.

 In January 2001 Stevenson was adopted as the candidate for Banff and Buchan, ahead of the by-election on 7 June 2001 that was triggered by Alex Salmond's resignation from the seat to concentrate on Westminster politics.
 Stevenson was elected with a majority of 8,500 votes over the Conservative candidate.

 He made his maiden speech on the European Union's Common Fisheries Policy on 14 June 2001.

 He was re-elected to the constituency in the 2003 elections.